Aqueduct Racetrack station: 1950s to 1980s

 On September 22, 1959, the NYCTA added five "Daily Double" trains on weekdays and eight on Saturdays, doubling the original number of trains.
 The Aqueduct Special reduced travel time between Manhattan and the racetrack to 35 minutes.
 Return trips would operate on Saturdays and holidays.

 Increased service was provided during the 1960 spring meeting with Saturday and holiday service.
 During its first year, the service carried 341,000 riders.
 During the 1960s the extra fare was collected at special turnstiles at the three stations served by the special.
 Larger tokens were used.
 On July 5, 1966, the fare on the Aqueduct Special was raised to 75 cents.
 The fare was raised to $1 on January 4, 1970.
 The fare was raised from a $1 to $1.50 in February 1972.
 Later on the fare was lowered back to $1.
+Apparently the fare was lowered even further, as a NYCTA Car Card (advertisement) stated the fare was reduced to 75 cents in October 1974.

 The fare was raised back to $1.50 on June 28, 1980.

 In October 1966, the NYRA reached its final agreement to cover the $5,000 cost of the maintenance and the operation of the station.
 The NYRA last made these payments for the 1974-1975 racing season.

 Beginning on April 15, 1978, during racing season one train ran from 57th Street on the IND Sixth Avenue Line to Aqueduct Racetrack, leaving 57th Street at 11 A.M. and arriving at Aqueduct at 11:35 AM.
 The train left for the return trip after the final race.
 In September 1978, the JFK Express began service and stopped at this station on racing days.
 The Aqueduct Specials ceased operation altogether in October 1981.
 At the time of their discontinuance the fare was $3, and it was being replaced by the more expensive $5 JFK Express fare.